From soarGFS to soarV2

 Additionally,

-soarV2 shows the convective updraft velocity (in m/s).
+soarV2 shows the thermals velocity (in m/s).

 Other differences